Rajendraladkat1919/three-tier-webapp-deployment/README.md

 # Deploy three tier web application using terraform

+This project contains DevOps tools and technologies which helps to deploy the end-to-end web application on EKS cluster.

+## A. Problem statement:

 `What it is ?`

-- This project contains DevOps tools and technologies which helps to deploy the end-to-end web application on EKS cluster.

-## A. Problem statement:

 As a DevOps engineer I want do below things:

  1. Containerze the webapplication.
  2. Deploy the web application on container platform.

+## B. Few approaches:

 `Something we can think of`

-## B. Few approaches:

 We can deploy the web application using multiple approaches.
 Its totally depend's on what type of web application it is and whats the actual requirements?.
 Below are the few solution we can think of while deploying it to cloud platform.